sakadonohito/wp_theme_baseofbases/README.md

-# wp_theme_baseofbases
+# Simple and Base template files for WordPress

-WordPress simple base template
+simple and base of bases template files for WordPress theme.

+Let's customize! fxxxxxx WordPress!!!